 Even ATP and WTA pros try to achieve high speed, high spin forehands without using pronation at FFM [i.e. when using the WTA forehand].
 It’s just much harder and more complicated to achieve with the same consistency that’s required to achieve the type of forehand speed and spin performance of the top players who use racquet hand pronation at FFM

-He believes that having the racquet facing the ground naturally brings the racquet face into the ideal forward-tilt at contact with no additional effort by the player.
+Having the racquet facing the ground naturally brings the racquet face into the ideal forward-tilt at contact with no additional effort by the player.

-Players who hit the WTA forehand also hit with forward tilted racquets (less than in the ATP forehand, according to SpeedMaster) but have to actively pronate their forearms to do this – it doesn’t just happen naturally – and this is a difficult motion to time (more on this in Part 2).
+Players who hit the WTA forehand also hit with forward tilted racquets (less than in the ATP forehand, according to SpeedMaster) but have to actively pronate their forearms to do this – it doesn’t just happen naturally – and this is (according to Speedmaster) a difficult motion to time (more on this in Part 2).

 2. Force Production via the Stretch-Shortening-Cycle (SSC)